 Data are available on a census basis for both portions of the population.

 Data are extracted from administrative files.

-Once the data are collected and captured by CRA, they are sent to Statistics Canada where a team of subject matter specialists in tax data processing run edit programs which identify errors, inconsistencies and extreme values.
-Data that fail to meet predetermined criteria are referred to analysts for the appropriate action.
-At this stage of corporate processing, all industries are handled in a similar fashion.
-A second set of edits is also applied to the data after capture to ensure that basic inconsistencies, such as sub-totals not adding to totals, do not appear.
+Once the data are collected and captured by CRA, they are sent to Statistics Canada.
+There, a team of subject matter specialists in tax data processing run edit programs, which identify errors, inconsistencies and extreme values.
+Data that fail to meet predetermined criteria are referred to analysts for appropriate action.
+At this stage of corporate processing, all industries are handled similarly.
+A second set of edits is also applied to the data after capture to eliminate basic inconsistencies, such as subtotals not adding to totals.

-After edit and imputation have been completed, since the T1 and T2 data are available on a census basis, no weighting is necessary.
+Once edit and imputation are complete, no weighting is necessary because the T1 and T2 data are available on a census basis.
 Estimation methods are used to calculate the values for each financial variable in each industry, area and revenue grouping combination.
-Estimates deemed of unacceptable quality, or which violate confidentiality rules, are identified and removed.
+Estimates deemed of unacceptable quality, or that violate confidentiality rules, are identified and removed.

 The half and quartile boundaries are calculated for each business type by industry and by area.
-The businesses are ranked from lowest to highest operating revenue.
+For one set of estimates, the businesses are ranked from lowest to highest operating revenue.
 The half boundary will be the total revenue value from the record that lies exactly on the mid-point (0.50).
 The quartile boundaries will be the total revenue values from the records which lie on the 0.25, 0.50 and 0.75 points.
 Average data for the expense, balance sheet and other variables are then calculated using only those businesses allocated to each half or quartile group.

 An historical trend analysis was carried out at aggregated industry and geographic levels to identify potential issues in the data.
 Due to definition and methodological changes over time, only extreme values or trends were verified in detail.
 Internal consistency checks were applied to derived totals and ratios.